O-Malley-Lab/GF_GCMS_data_analysis/README.md

 # GC-MS Metabolic Profiling of Anaerobic Gut Fungi

 ## Background
-This repository contains scripts for analyzing GC-MS metabolomics data from anaerobic gut fungi, specifically comparing metabolic profiles between A. robustus and C. churrovis species.
-The analysis pipeline processes MS-DIAL outputs, performs statistical comparisons, and generates visualizations.
+This repository contains scripts for analyzing GC-MS metabolomics data from anaerobic gut fungi, specifically comparing metabolic profiles between *A. robustus* and *C. churrovis* species.
+The analysis pipeline processes MS-DIAL outputs, performs statistical comparisons, and visualizes the data.

 ## Associated Publication
 [to be filled in]

 ## Setup
 ### Dependencies
 - Python 3.x
 - Core packages:
     - os
-    - pandas
     - numpy
+    - pandas (for data manipulation)
-    - matplotlib
+    - matplotlib (for plotting)
-    - seaborn
+    - seaborn (for plotting)
-    - scipy
-    - scikit-learn
+    - adjustText (for plotting)
 - Statistics:
-    - ppca
+    - scipy.stats (to calculate t-test p-values)
-    - statsmodels
+    - statsmodels (for FDR p-value adjustment)
+    - sklearn (for PCA plots)
 - File handling:
-    - xlsxwriter
+    - xlsxwriter (to write excel files)
 - Network visualization:
     - py4cytoscape (requires Cytoscape desktop application)
+- ChemRICH tool:
+    - pubchempy (to generate compound IDs)
+    - ChemRICH-associated packages (see Script 7 for details)

-All dependencies can be installed via pip
+All dependencies can be installed via pip (for Python) and pacman (for R packages).
+- Specific R package installation commands are provided in Script_7_ChemRICH.R

 ### Additional Programs and Tools
 - MS-DIAL